AARP Eye Center

-Yes.
+Yes, you do.
 It’s a little confusing but not hard to figure out if you remember two things:

-- Social Security benefits are paid a month behind: April’s benefits are paid in May, May’s in June, and so on.
+- Social Security benefits are paid a month behind.
+April’s benefits are paid in May, May’s in June, and so on.

 - Social Security regulations require that a person live an entire month to receive benefits for that month.

 AARP Membership — $12 for your first year when you sign up for Automatic Renewal